ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 ## Backend Contract

 There exists a _backend contract_ between `libelektra-kdb` and any plugin acting as a backend plugin.
+This contract describes:

-This contract sets, the order of the phases described above and defines the interaction between a backend plugin and `libelektra-kdb`.
+- the order of the phases (see [kdb-operations.md](kdb-operations.md))
+- the interactions between a backend plugin and `libelektra-kdb`.

 ```mermaid
 sequenceDiagram